-Luciterra Dance Society is a Fusion Bellydance school and performance group aimed at providing innovative, accessible, and conscientious dance instruction and performance.
-Emerging out of the counterculture community of East Vancouver, their entertaining performance style is a product of contemporary digital age.
-Luciterra's style is an innovative hybrid of mechanical robotic movement juxtaposed with sweeping lines.
-Drawing inspiration from each company members’ various training in bellydance, contemporary, Jazz, and Whacking, Luciterra’s dance resists categorization and has been deemed “a new dialect of human movement” (Edmonton Journal).
-Most recently, Luciterra's full-length work (i·m)position received 5-star reviews from the Edmonton Journal and Global News and won “favourite dance/movement/physical theatre” at Victoria Fringe Festival.
+Luciterra Dance Society is a Fusion dance school and performance group aimed at providing innovative, accessible, and conscientious dance instruction and performance.
+Emerging out of the counterculture community of East Vancouver, their entertaining performance style is a product of the contemporary digital age.
+Luciterra's style draws inspiration from each company members’ various training in bellydance, contemporary, jazz, and waacking, in a hybrid of mechanical robotic movement juxtaposed with sweeping lines called Neo Bellydance.
+Neo Bellydance is a modern expression of a time honored artform connecting a powerful, traditional art form within the context of the contemporary entertainment industry.
+It brings elements of modern dance forms to the powerful body isolations, undulations and refined musicality of Middle Eastern dance commonly known as bellydance.
+Neo Bellydance honours, appreciates and admires the traditional dances that it is based on, not looking to sever the connection, but to bring new elements to the table.
 Fiercely dedicated to technique, safety, and conscientious expression, Luciterra strives to educate students and audiences on the histories and politics of dance, as well as create safe spaces for discussions on topics such as body image and trauma healing.
 Classes are held in Vancouver and focus on conditioning, technique, and repertory.
 Classes are co-taught by the Luciterra instructors.

 Nikki Mae’s love for dance was sparked at an early age while watching her mother bellydance.
 In her early teens, Nikki enrolled in Egyptian Cabaret belly dance and Flamenco classes in her hometown of Calgary, Alberta.
 At 19 she moved to Vancouver, BC to study Massage Therapy and deepen her understanding of movement in the human body.
 Nikki quickly found Vancouver’s thriving electronic music scene which is where she discovered Fusion belly dance.
 Enthralled by the strong and isolated control of the body which gave a visceral translation of the music in a way so familiar to the style she grew up with, she was immediately hooked.
 She enrolled in the Luciterra School of Dance in 2010 where her passion for dance was re-ignited.
 Nikki has jumped on every opportunity to deepen her understanding of dance and learn new movements that she can incorporate into this style.
 Flying through the air was a long time fantasy which became reality when she started training in aerial arts in 2014 with aerial hammock being her main interest.
 As an RMT Nikki is constantly amazed by the diversity and capabilities of the human form and is dedicated to helping her students discover their own unique movements of expression.
 Forever a student of dance, she is honoured to bring her passion onto the stage to share with you.